 No Audio After Exporting to MKV in DaVinci Resolve?

 Make sure the audio track is not muted in the timeline under the “Edit” page.
-Then go to the “Deliver” page, under “Render Settings”, click on the “Audio” tab.
+Then go to the “Deliver” page, under “Render Settings”, and click on the “Audio” tab.
 Make sure “Export Audio” is checked.

 Make sure “Bus 1 (Stereo)” is selected against “Output Track 1”.
 (Sometimes “Timeline Track” selected resulted in no audio, as reported by certain users in the online forums).